 Following Montessori philosophy, our policy is to assist children in arriving at inner discipline through concentrated work.
 Natural or logical consequences are used as a means of helping the child to develop inner limits.
-Classroom guidelines are as follows:
+Our school follows the principles outlinted in Positive Discipline in the Montessori Classroom, the work authored by Dr. Jane Nelson and Chip DeLorenzo.
+Families are encouraged to partner with the school in their approach to behavior and discipline in the home; and opportunities for such partnership are offered frequently.